Aikohh/aikohh.github.io/source/equipment.md

 ### Preset Skills

 The recommended Preset Skill for weapons is **Fatale** for higher crit rates to mitigate [weapon damage variance](https://pso2na.arks-visiphone.com/wiki/Portal:New_Genesis/Damage_Calculation#Weapon_Variance).
-See the [NGS Damage Calculator](https://docs.google.com/spreadsheets/d/195u5PhyZNLBWO0kkR7ebbcf9XARvtBS9eJbSRkiAyIk/edit?usp=sharing) to compare the damage outputs of various Weapon Series and Preset Skills.
+Make a copy of the [NGS Damage Calculator](https://docs.google.com/spreadsheets/d/195u5PhyZNLBWO0kkR7ebbcf9XARvtBS9eJbSRkiAyIk/edit?usp=sharing) and insert your own stats to compare the damage outputs of various Weapon Series and Preset Skills.

 ### Multiweapon